-What Color Suits You
+What Color Suit Suits You

-Aside from knowing what event you’re going to wear it, finding the right color is important, too.
-That is why we listed below the basic suit colors that you can actually wear in most, if not all, suit and tie event you’re going to attend.
+Aside from knowing what event you’re going to wear it to, finding the right color is important.
+That is why we listed below the basic suit colors that you can actually wear at most, if not all, suit and tie events.

 A black suit is said to be the go-to look for many men.
-But that doesn’t mean it should be for you, too, especially if you work in an office and would love to look stylish.
-Unlike the first two suit color we listed, the black suit doesn’t suit almost every event or party you’re going to attend.
+But that doesn’t mean it should be for you, especially if you work in an office and would love to look stylish.
+Unlike the first two suit colors we listed, the black suit doesn’t match every event or party you’re going to attend.
 If anything, the only occasions to wear a black suit are weddings or formal events where it’s part of the dress code, or on a more depressing note, at funerals.
 It would be best if you also took note that black suits are not for daytime wear.

 The Suit that Fits

-Now, you can always have a tailor taking in the sides of the jacket if it’s a little bit lose around the stomach/waist region so that it fits properly.
+Now, you can always have a tailor take in the sides of the jacket if it’s a little bit lose around the stomach/waist region so that it fits properly.
 It’s easier to have a slightly too large jacket on the body than too small for tailoring purposes.

-Just like with its length, if your sleeves are longer, you can always go to your tailor for an easy fix.
+Just like with length, if your sleeves are longer, you can always go to your tailor for an easy fix.

-The Pant That Fits
+The Pants That Fit

 If you want your suit pants to fit perfectly, then it is a default to have your suit pants hemmed so it could leave a slight break.
-This will look sharper and better than having a full hem.
+This will look sharper than having a full hem.

-The Do’s and Don’ts for Suits
+The Do’s and Don’ts for Men’s Suits

 - The last button of your suit jacket should always be open.
-Why?
-Well, for aesthetic purposes.

 - If you’re wearing a dark suit, a light pocket square is highly recommended.